lpinca/stopcock/README.md

 [![Build Status][travis-stopcock-badge]][travis-stopcock]
 [![Coverage Status][coverage-stopcock-badge]][coverage-stopcock]

-Limit the execution rate of a function using the leaky bucket algorithm.
+Limit the execution rate of a function using the token bucket algorithm.
 Useful for scenarios such as REST APIs consumption where the amount of requests per unit of time should not exceed a given threshold.